camunda/camunda/webapp/README.md

 In case you want to scale import to be run on several nodes, you can run Webapp and Importer separately.

 For this you can use following configuration parameters:
-* `camunda.operate.importerEnabled`: when `true` will include the import in current run, default: true
+* `camunda.operate.importerEnabled`: when `true` will include the Importer in current run, default: true
-* `camunda.operate.webappEnabled`: when `true` will include the webapp in current run, default: true
+* `camunda.operate.webappEnabled`: when `true` will include the Webapp in current run, default: true
+* `camunda.operate.archiverEnabled`: when `true` will include the Archiver in current run, default: true
-* `camunda.operate.clusterNode.partitionIds`: array of Zeebe partition ids, this Importer node must be responsible for, default: empty array, meaning all partitions data is loaded
+* `camunda.operate.clusterNode.partitionIds`: array of Zeebe partition ids, this Importer (or Archiver) node must be responsible for, default: empty array, meaning all partitions data is loaded
-* `camunda.operate.clusterNode.nodeCount`: total amount of Importer nodes in cluster
+* `camunda.operate.clusterNode.nodeCount`: total amount of Importer (or Archiver) nodes in cluster
-* `camunda.operate.clusterNode.currentNodeId`: id of current Importer node, starting from 0
+* `camunda.operate.clusterNode.currentNodeId`: id of current Importer (or Archiver) node, starting from 0

 It's enough to configure either `partitionIds` or pair of `nodeCount` and `currentNodeId`.

+To further parallelize archiving within one node, following configuration parameter can be used:

+`archiver.threadsCount:`: number of threads in which archiving will be run.
+Default: 1.

 ## Demo data